ajyounguk/crypto-client/README.md

 npm install
 ```

 ## How to run it
 node app.js

-point your browser at the local/remoteIP port 3000 to load the HTML UI
+point your browser at the local/remoteIP port 3000 to load the cryptography demo html UI